top of page

 A Hard Natural Trail

-Includes longer sections that clearly exceed one or more of the following UA standards - i.e.,
+Includes sections that clearly exceed the UA standards:

 A Hard to Very Hard Natural Trail